Wall Street Analyst Downgrade General Motors Company [GM]. What else is Wall St. saying

 General Motors, with Marcus by Goldman Sachs® and Mastercard, recently launched the My GM Rewards Card™, a new rewards credit card built to reward customers at almost every turn.
 This exciting launch supports GM’s customer-centric brand experience with the added value of streamlined, rewarding financial experiences from Marcus.

-It opened the trading session at $48.92, the shares rose to $49.21 and dropped to $47.92, the range by which the price of stock traded the whole day.
-The daily chart for GM points out that the company has recorded -0.41% loss over the past six months.
-However, it is still -3.25% lower than its most recent low trading price.
+Over the last 12 months, GM stock dropped by -7.60%.
+The one-year General Motors Company stock forecast points to a potential upside of 37.13.
+The average equity rating for GM stock is currently 1.80, trading closer to a bullish pattern in the stock market.

-If we look at the average trading volume of 20.13M shares, GM reached to a volume of 16615897 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $67.35 billion, with 1.45 billion shares outstanding and 1.38 billion shares in the current float.
+Compared to the average trading volume of 20.23M shares, GM stock reached a trading volume of 13258748 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for GM shares is $75.44 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on GM stock is a recommendation set at 1.80.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.